What is child sexual exploitation?

 Discuss with children the differences between healthy and unhealthy relationships.
 Stay alert for the signs listed above.
 Be cautious around older friends your child may have, or relationships with other young people where there appears to be a power imbalance.
 And make sure you understand and minimise the risks associated with your child being online.

-You can find much more information, advice and sources of help and support at the Barnardo’s website.
+You can find much more information, advice and sources of help and support on Barnardo’s website.

 What to do if you suspect a child is at risk of sexual exploitation?